tektutor/openshift-tekton-march-2022/Day1/README.md

-## You may follow me in medium ( Give me a clap and follow in medium if you found the articles useful )
+## You may follow me in medium ( Hit the clap button a few times and follow the author in medium )
 https://medium.com/tektutor

 ### My Articles